Codeception/Codeception/docs/03-AcceptanceTests.md

 $I->see('Hello all!', '.message');
 ```

-In this case we performed, or 'did', some actions in the second window with the `does` command on a friend object.
+In this case we performed, or 'did', some actions in the second window with the `does` method on a friend object.

 Sometimes you may want to close a web page before the end of the test.
-For such cases you may use leave().
+For such cases you may use `leave()`.
 You can also specify roles for a friend:

 ```php